White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the White Sox have a record of 2-5.
+- Over the past 10 games, the White Sox have been favored twice and lost both contests.

-- When it comes to the total, the White Sox and their opponents are 2-6-2 in their last 10 games.
+- In their last 10 games with a total, the White Sox and their opponents are 3-5-2 when it comes to hitting the over.

 White Sox Betting Records & Stats

-- The White Sox have been chosen as underdogs in 43 games this year and have walked away with the win 13 times (30.2%) in those games.
+- The White Sox have been favored on the moneyline 29 total times this season.
+They've gone 17-12 in those games.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!